Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 ### *Validation*: Python Environment

 A python 3.6 or newer environment is required for this tutorial.
 Struct, numpy, and matplotlib packages are also required.
-To confirm they are installed open a terminal and type this command.
+To confirm the installation, open a terminal and type this command:

 ```bash
 python3 -c 'import numpy, matplotlib, struct'